-Port Authority should strive to maximize the population's access to transit in order to grow ridership and promote long term sustainability for the organization.
-To promote access to transit, the Authority must endeavor to provide direct and varied pathways between origins and destinations within the service area.
+PRT should strive to maximize the population's access to transit in order to grow ridership and promote long term sustainability for the organization.
+To promote access to transit, PRT must endeavor to provide direct and varied pathways between origins and destinations within the service area.
 These pathways must be able to be accessed via stops and stations, be traversed in a timely and safe manner, and be easy to understand and navigate.